seanreed1111/sql-recipes/recipes.md

 +-------+------------+
 ```

-## If you just want to display different SUMmary values (and not perform calculations involving one SUMmary level against another), add `WITH ROLLUP` to the `GROUP BY` clause:
+## If you just want to display different summary values (and not perform calculations involving one summary level against another), add `WITH ROLLUP` to the `GROUP BY` clause:

 ```sql
 SELECT name, SUM(miles) AS 'miles/driver'